liquidleif/mip-nft-standard/README.md

 Besides the function described above the efficient integration of NFTs in (offchain-) applications relies on the ability to index the state of the nft contract.
 The ERC721 standard relies on the following events, which also seem appropriate for this standard.

 Note: depending on the ability to map on-chain from tokenId to NftAccount and from/to to OwnerInfoAccount (see Design) we might be reliable to add more arguments to the above described functions.
-These would be stored offchain and e.g. emitted as event.
+These would be stored offchain and e.g. emitted as event in the case of NftAccount or OwnerInfoAccount creation.

 Note: `setApprovalForAll` and `isApprovedForAll` rely on off-chain state and a merkle root (simplified 'merkleData').
 Therefore transferFrom is reliant on off-chain state and a merkle root as well, IF it is called by an approvedForAll operator.